Furretar/Long-Distance-Plushie/README.md

 - print more useful debug info to the info topic, when waking and sleeping
 - design and 3d print housing
+- what if wifi goes out at home?